-Simon Carrington, Professor (Adjunct) of Choral Conducting.
-Professor Carrington joined the Yale faculty in 2003, coming from New England Conservatory, where he directed the choral activities from 2001 to 2003.
-Previously, Professor Carrington served for seven years as director of choral activities at the University of Kansas.
-While at Cambridge University, he cofounded the King's Singers and spent twenty-five years as a creative force with this internationally acclaimed British vocal ensemble, with which he gave 3,000 performances at many of the world's most prestigious festivals and concert halls, made over seventy recordings, and appeared on countless television and radio programs.
-Professor Carrington maintains an active schedule as a freelance conductor and choral clinician, and has led workshops and master classes all over the world, most recently at the Florilège Vocal de Tours (France); the Marktoberdorf Chamber Choir Competition (Germany); the Fifth World Symposium on Choral Music in Rotterdam (Holland); the International Choral Convention in Singapore; and the Franz Liszt Conservatory of Music in Budapest (Hungary).
-He has conducted leading youth choirs from all over Europe in Barcelona, and in 2004 conducts the Fauré Requiem in venues on two continents.
+Simon Carrington, Professor (Adjunct) of Choral Conducting and Director, Yale Schola Cantorum.
+Professor Carrington joined the Yale faculty in 2003 from New England Conservatory, where he directed the choral activities from 2001 to 2003.
+Previously he served for seven years as director of choral activities at the University of Kansas.
+While at Cambridge University, he co-founded the King's Singers and spent twenty-five years with this internationally acclaimed British vocal ensemble.
+He gave 3,000 performances at many of the world's most prestigious festivals and concert halls, made over seventy recordings, and appeared on countless television and radio programs (including nine appearances with the late Johnny Carson).
+Professor Carrington maintains an active schedule as a freelance conductor and choral clinician, leading workshops and master classes all over the world.
+Most recently he has conducted youth choirs in the Monteverdi Vespers in Barcelona; the Fauré Requiem in Orchestra Hall, Chicago, and Dornoch Cathedral in Scotland; and the Texas All State Choir; in 2005 - 2006 he conducts at the Monteverdi Choir Festival in Budapest, leads workshops at the Choral Festival in Sarteano (Italy), gives the keynote address at the Association of Canadian Choral Conductors conference, and conducts at the 11th Tokyo Cantat in Japan.
 M.A., University of Cambridge.